 What Information Was Involved?
-Our investigation determined that the data impacted includes a backup database containing some Royal Bank customer and other consumer personal information.
-This may contain data about you, including address, date of birth, tax ID, and account number(s).
+Our investigation determined that the data impacted includes a backup database containing some First Bank & Trust customer and other consumer personal information.
+This may contain data about you, including address, date of birth, and tax ID.
 In some cases, the accounts may no longer be open or active.